pacifics/PassDao/README.md

 =

+# The Funding Smart Contract

+The Funding smart contract (files Funding.sol + AccountManager.sol + Token.sol) is used only for the primary funfing and has the next main functions:

+- IntentionToFund: default function to send Eth to the Funding smart contract.

+- SetPartners: allows the smart contract creator to validate Eth addresses according to the mailing list.

+- SetLimits and SetFundingLimits: allows the smart contract creator to set the funding limits (amount and percentage of ether balance share) for all partners.

+- FundDaoFor: to send Eth from the Funding smart contract to the Dao if the funding is fueled.

+- Refund: to refund the not funded amount.

+=

 # About Security

 - It is necessary to ask to be included in the mailing list in order to participate in the first funding.
 It will help communicating with shareholders and avoid the possibility to fund using "hundreds" addresses.